-The ESA program allows parents of qualified students to utilize public monies to purchase educational services from private schools, education providers, and/or vendors.
-Eligible students receive 90% of the State aid1 that would have gone to the student's school district or charter school had the student remained enrolled in the public school system.
+The ESA program allows parents of qualified students to utilize public monies to purchase educational services from qualified private schools, education providers, and/or vendors.
+Eligible students receive 90% of the State aid1 that would have gone to the student's school district or charter school had the student remained been enrolled in the public school system.
+ESA contracts are offered and signed annually, but funds are dispersed quarterly.

-Pursuant to A.R.S.§15-2402(B)(1), an ESA Account Holder must use at least a portion of the funds to provide an education in at least the following subjects: reading, grammar, mathematics, social studies, and science.
+Pursuant to A.R.S.§15-2402(B)(1), an ESAAccount Holder must use at least a portion of the funds to provide an education in at least the following subjects: reading, grammar, mathematics, social studies, and science.